dvtate/YodaScript/README.md

 ```

 ### Lambdas
-Lambdas are like macros but with infastructure attached.
-They are very similar in concept to JavaScript's arrow functions.
+Lambdas are like macros but with some extra infastructure attached.
+They are basically just anonymous functions.
 Lambdas take a list of `arguments` as references defined in a new scope when the `@` operator is called.
+- Note: the `arguments` operator replaces old YodaScript missing handlers and variable arguments
 ```
 > $add {
      $v1 $v2 + return